lmondada/dphil-thesis/content/02_quantum/05_need_help.md

-@RyanAnderson2021, but far beyond the sub-microsecond regime that will be required to make error correction a reality on superconduction-based quantum computers @Vazquez2024. this can be contrasted with the program output by the same compiler, but with optimisations activated: the average runtime is reduced by a factor close to 10x to $0.078\pm0.004\,ms$---still a factor 100x away from the required performance on superconductors, but huge gains nonetheless!
+@RyanAnderson2021, but far beyond the sub-microsecond regime that will be required to make error correction a reality on superconduction-based quantum computers @Vazquez2024. this can be contrasted with the program output by the same compiler, but with all compiler optimisations enabled: the average runtime is reduced by a factor close to 10x to $0.078\pm0.004\,ms$---still a factor 100x away from the required performance on superconductors, but huge gains nonetheless!
 The details of the experiment with all build flags, the hardware used and how to reproduce the results are available [here](https://github.com/lmondada/dphil-thesis/tree/main/scripts-datagen).

 There is no hope of obtaining these types of speedups without an in-depth